Intro

 How to reset your password

-If you are trying to log in to your Arthritis Tracker account you can reset your password by tapping on ‘forgot password’ on the screen.
+If you are having problems logging in to your Arthritis Tracker account or have forgotten your password you can reset it by tapping on ‘forgot password’ on the log in screen.
 This will take you through the steps needed to reset your password using your email address.

 How to change the email on your account